 British Waterways Places to Visit and things to do in these 2,000 miles of waterways in England and Wales where you can find canals and rivers which are often over 200 years old and network of bridges, embankments, towpaths, aqueducts, docks and reservoirs.
 Visit wonderful waterways and enjoy all that they have to offer.

 Drunk on natural beauties?
 Married to the idea of being amidst exotic wildlife?
-A cheap flight to the United Kingdom puts you on the right path.
+A flight to the United Kingdom puts you on the right path.
 An affluent heritage replete with ample wildlife and lively culture, Britain’s inland waterways reputation surely precedes it.
 Attractive beyond compare, British waterways are more than a beautiful piece of water bodies.

 British Waterways Places to Visit and things to do includes boating, Canoeing and kayaking, Fishing, Museums and other attractions.
 Also visit Albert Dock and Liverpool Canal Link, Aldermaston Wharf, Anderton Boat Lift Visitor Centre, Audlem and Avoncliff Aqueduct.
 Don’t forget to visit Canal Museum, Stoke Bruerne.